IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide.md

 ## About streaming applications

 Streaming applications meet the need for continuous, real-time data processing.
-(This is in contrast to applications created for the Apache Hadoop framework, which are intended to terminate when a batch of data is successfully processed.)
+(This is in contrast to applications created for the Apache Hadoop framework, which are intended to terminate when a batch of data is processed.)

 For example, consider an application that scans temperature sensors across the world to determine weather patterns and trends.
 Because there is always a temperature, the application needs to perpetually process the data and will potentially run indefinitely.

 You can create such an application with the Streams Python API.
+<form action="/streamsx.documentation/docs/python/1.6/python-appapi-devguide-2/" target="_blank"><input  type="submit" value="Create your first application"></form>

+### Streams Python API Features

 The API supports:

  - Data ingest from Apache Kafka, Apache HBase, IBM Db2 Warehouse, IBM Event Streams, and more.
  - [Streaming data analysis with Windows](/streamsx.documentation/docs/python/1.6//python-appapi-devguide-4/#windows)
  - [Parallel execution](/streamsx.documentation/docs/python/1.6/python-appapi-devguide-5/)
  - Data recovery in event of system failure.

 You can use the Python Application API to define the structure of a streaming application using Python.